Industry Insights

 That's the wrong time to think about it.
 And it's costing them.

-The carriers paying attention have figured out that freight insurance isn't a cost to manage or a complaint to handle.
+The carriers paying attention have worked out that freight insurance isn't a cost to manage or a complaint to handle.
 It's a revenue line.
 A predictable one.
 One that scales with the volume they're already moving.

 Every consignment a freight carrier moves carries a value.
 Goods are worth something.
 And the business that sent those goods either has coverage for them or it doesn't.

-That's not primarily a customer service problem.
+That isn't primarily a customer service problem.
 It's an unmonetised opportunity.

-When a freight carrier embeds per-shipment insurance into their booking process — as a standard offering at the point of booking — two things happen simultaneously.
-The customer gets protection they genuinely need, and the carrier earns revenue on every insured consignment, from freight they were already moving, with no additional cost to carry it.
+When a freight carrier embeds per-shipment cover into their booking process — as a standard part of the offering rather than a bolt-on — two things happen at once.
+The customer gets protection they genuinely need, and the carrier earns on every insured consignment.
+Same freight.
+Same trucks.
+Same customers.
+New revenue line.

 Activation.

 A carrier that embeds cover as a standard part of the consignment process — where the default is covered, not uncovered — sees dramatically different results.
-Documented activation rates for carriers that embed cover as standard sit between 85–100%.
+Shippers who want to opt out still can.
+Most don't.

 The mechanism is simple: make cover part of the booking, not a separate decision.
-Shippers who want to opt out can.
-Most don't.

 "Our CFO will never approve this."